 Therefore, not Q

 It’s an error every time.
 While you don’t need to be familiar with the name, you do need to be able to see why it’s wrong.
-Now, the very thoughtful among you might wonder if this can really be called deductive logic anymore, since it is not a good argument.
+The very thoughtful among you might wonder if this can really be called deductive logic anymore since it is not a good argument.
 Isn’t it just flawed logic?

 While you may have a point, it’s being presented as if it’s deductive logic.
-In the imaginary speaker’s head, they are making a good deductive argument, with a conclusion that calls for absolute support and premises which offer that support .
-If you are able to recognize that the speaker is are trying to use deductive logic, but failing, can help you spot the flaw more quickly.
+In the imaginary speaker’s head, they make a good deductive argument, with a conclusion that calls for absolute support and premises that offer that support.
+If you can recognize that the speaker is trying to use deductive logic but failing, it can help you spot the flaw more quickly.

 Here’s why: LSAT flaws repeat themselves over and over again throughout all the preptests.
 Every time you see one, make sure you get your head completely around it.
-Make sure that you can see why it’s wrong and can describe the flaw several different ways.
+Ensure that you can see why it’s wrong and describe the flaw in several different ways.
 That way, next time you run into the same flaw, you see all the contours without much effort.

-Get a really firm handle on conditional reasoning so you know what a correct argument looks like and you will never have problems with these.
+Get a substantial handle on conditional reasoning, so you know what a correct argument looks like, and you will never have problems with these.
 Anytime you don’t understand why an argument is flawed, or have trouble seeing at first, let us know in the forum, and we can get things sorted out.